emberjs/rfcs/text/0779-first-class-component-templates.md

 1. Introduce the ability to author components in the new format with a new `--strict` flag, but leave the default today’s loose mode format.
 Introduce `--loose` as an explicit flag for using today’s loose mode format.

-2. When Ember Polaris is released, change the default to the new format, while leaving loose mode available via `--loose`, and preserving `--strict` as an explicit flag for the new default.
+2. When Ember Polaris[^polaris] is released, change the default to the new format for apps and addons which set `"edition": "polaris"`, while leaving loose mode available via `--loose`, and preserving `--strict` as an explicit flag for the new default.

 3. If or when loose mode templates are deprecated, the supporting blueprint infrastructure can be removed, including the `--loose` flag.